jhu-dvrk/dvrk-gravity-compensation/README.md

 ## C) Process#3 **[mlse]** (auto):
 In this process, the dynamic parameters will be estimated by multi-steps least square estimation.
 (No user input is required)

+- **After finish estimation step, the process will pause waiting for user's console input.
+You can type [y] to contine the process**

+(It avoids applying gc controller when user is absent and therefore causing dangerous)

 ## D) Process#4 **[gc_controller]** (auto):
 In this process, gravity compensation controller will be applied by loading the dynamics parameters.(No user input is required)